 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Pacific Electric Station (approx. 0.2 miles away); Glendora Bougainvillea (approx. ¼ mile away); Big Tree (approx. 0.9 miles away); Rubel Castle (approx. 0.9 miles away); Rain Bird Impact Drive Sprinkler Head (approx. 1.2 miles away); Fairmount Pioneer Cemetery (approx. 1.3 miles away); Azusa, the Canyon City (approx. 2.4 miles away); Covina Firehouse - Jail Museum (approx. 3.9 miles away).
 Touch for a list and map of all markers in Glendora.

 Regarding Glendora City Hall.
 The first municipal building in Glendora was completed in 1913 and served as city hall, fire station, and police department.
 The building became a meeting place for local civic groups when the new city hall opened in 1922.
 The Glendora Historical Society established a museum here in 1952.
 An addition was completed in 1989, with expanded display areas.
 The museum is open from 11-2 on most Saturdays.

 Also see . . .
 Glendora Historical Society.
 (Submitted on August 5, 2019.)

 Credits.
 This page was last revised on August 9, 2019.
-This page originally submitted on August 5, 2019, by Craig Baker of Sylmar, California.
-This page has been viewed 95 times since then.
+It was originally submitted on August 5, 2019, by Craig Baker of Sylmar, California.
+This page has been viewed 195 times since then and 67 times this year.
 Photos: 1, 2, 3. submitted on August 5, 2019, by Craig Baker of Sylmar, California. • Andrew Ruppenstein was the editor who published this page.